jollyjerr/knowledge/math/statistics/probability/random.md

 The standard deviation is the positive square root of the variance.

+Standard deviation is a measure of spread in the units of the problem.

 ## Discrete

 The expected value of a discrete random variable `E(X)` is given by